Better run more than a few

 And once again, despite what you will read in the impossible-to-satisfy authors of the online forums... there is no detectable difference in sound quality.

-I have tried it myself.
 I have listened for it.
 I have done tests searching for the proof to tip the scales one way or the other.
-And in the end, I'm right back where I started.

-The only way to know for sure is to hear it for yourself.
 Any possible improvement in sound quality would require the highest standards in every other component in your system.

-What are we, a professional studio?!?
+What are we??
+A professional studio?!?

 If a chain is only as strong as the weakest link, then the sound quality of your "audio chain" is only as strong as your noisiest link.